 There is a certain level of credibility that you are exposed to when you purchase the highest rated brands of a particular product.

-I’ld bet it would make you feel more comfortable to know that STIGA has been into paddle production since the early 1900s, and they have managed to remain relevant in the market throughout the evolution of ping pong into the 21st century.
+I’ld bet it would make you feel more comfortable to know that STIGA has been into paddle production since the early 1900s, and they have stayed relevant in the market throughout the evolution of ping pong into the 21st century.

 This same guarantee among other things fuels the credibility as well as the performance of the STIGA Pro Carbon paddle.